andrewc01/Karpathy-Zero-to-Hero/README.md

-# makemore
+# KarpathyTutorial
-Building makemore with Andrej Karpathy tutorial
+This repo contains codes I've studied by watching **Andrej Karpathy**'s tutorial on YouTube.